 Make sure there aren’t any rocks or cuts that may be causing the soreness.

 Hoof rot causes sticky tissue between the toes.
-It also creates a distinct smell that you’ll notice when you pick up the hoof.
+Again, you’ll notice a distinct odor if the goat has thrush.

 If your goat has hoof rot, you’ll want to treat that immediately.